tgbugs/protc/README.md

 implementation.
 I don't think this goes in protc, but it fits within the larger information system that needs to enumerate known/possible measurements on defined subsets of the universe's state.

+## Black boxes
+Protc needs to support the ability to flag methods as 'black boxes' to facilitate communication about the fact that at this level of abstraction a measurement method which has a more detailed explaination is being treated as if it magically produces numbers of certain units.
+The syntax for this needs to make it trivial to unbox the black box when the implementation is added (ie without having to reindent or anything stupid like that).
+This example come from reading with wiki page on thermocouples which measure temperature based on the principle of the thermoelectric effect which requires quite a bit more explaination than 'this machine produces numbers with units of degrees celcius.'
+Black box annotations (like all measurement methods?) should probably require units so that inference can be made about the types of the underlying being measurements.
+Note: we really need to avoid the black box being 'there is a device driver that puts bits into this register that correspond to the number Z.'

 ## License